khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 [Belt Tensioning][15] _VERY IMPORTANT_.

-NOTE: The SKR Mini has some kind of bug, even if the LCD shows Stealthchop is enabled, use M569 to make sure it's in Stealthchop, currently, the jumper on the board is on SpreadCycle by default and Stealthchop is enabled using firmware.

-For bed leveling, use the manual bed leveling built into Marlin, it uses 9 point leveling and the process is pretty quick and painless.
-If there have been major shifts, level with the knob first.
+For bed leveling, use the corner leveling(using the knobs) and then manual bed leveling built into Marlin, it uses 9 point leveling and the process is pretty quick and painless.
+This Ender 3 tends to under-extrude, so when leveling, stop when you feel barely any friction in the paper.

 Calibrations _PER MATERIAL_: